puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

 Danger Mode
 -----------

-If you want to test the REST API for application prototyping without worrying about specifying your final set of ACLs ahead of time, you can set a completely permissive auth.conf:
+If you want to test the HTTP API for application prototyping without worrying about specifying your final set of ACLs ahead of time, you can set a completely permissive auth.conf:

     path /
     auth any